 Boro Park is rightfully known as the “baby boom capitol” of New York City, not only for its high birth rate, but also because more babies are delivered at the local hospital, Maimonides Medical Center, than any other hospital in New York.

 Responding to needs of this growing unique population, many social welfare and charitable Jewish organizations and institutions were formed.
 Among the more notable ones are Chevra Hatzolah, Shomrim, Chaverim, Tomchei Shabbos, Bikur Cholim of Boro Park and later an Eruv Society and dozens of small, community based charity groups.
 By 2009 Orthodox or Hasidic Jews accounted for about 80 percent of the population.
-As of today, there are close to 300 shtiebels; small intimate synagogues prefered by most hasids, and close to 100 of them are formal synagogues in synagogue-like buildings, about 130 religious schools, which enroll close to 30,000 students, and more than 20 Hasidic sects, including Belz, Bobov, Ger, Klausenberg, Satmar, Skver, Puppa, and Viznitz.
-Boro Park is also a bastion of Hassidic Jews who don’t affiliate with a specific sect and thus is fertile ground for forming newly minted sects, and ones that were decimated in World War II, to emerge, such as Rachmastrivka and, more recently, Kosov.
+Today, there are close to 300 shtiebels; small intimate synagogues prefered by most hasids, and close to 100 of them are formal synagogues in synagogue-like buildings, about 130 religious schools, which enroll close to 30,000 students, and more than 20 Hasidic sects, including Belz(er), the Bobov, the Ger, the Satmar, the Skver, the Pupa, the Klausenberg,and the Viznitz.
+Boro Park is also a bastion of Hassidic Jews who don’t affiliate with a specific sect and is fertile ground for new sects, and ones that were decimated in World War II, to emerge, such as Rachmastrivka and, more recently, Kosov.

 Congregation Shomrei Shabbos, an over 80-year-old synagogue, emerged as the epicenter of Boro Park.
 Boro Park men (and women on special occasions) pray three times a day from age 13 and up.
 The synagogue pioneered the concept of having a prayer service start every 15 minutes, which eventually turned into a 24 hour synagogue with services round the clock.
 The late night traffic generated by the synagogue spills into the surrounding blocks, with restaurants and groceries staying open late and peddlers selling their wares late into the night.